 Controlling the cultivation of this species is currently the subject of extensive agronomic experiments, but a certain number of technical indications can already be proposed.

 Sow in shelves, under light shelter.
 Do not cover seeds that germinate in the light.
 Keep the seedling moist with a spray bottle.
 When possible, transplant the plants in individual pots and then in the ground, when they have 5 to 6 leaves.
 The distance between plants is 60 cm to 1 m.
 Germination of seeds can take a few days to several weeks.

 No pests or significant pathogens have so far been observed on this crop, no need for chemical treatment.

 The plant has a remarkable development and culture so quickly covers the ground.
 However, 1 or 2 weeding may be necessary in the first weeks.

 Herbicides used in this case are not yet known, as a mechanical weeding is it currently recommended: strawberry (tiller or tractor) between the lines and hoe on the line.

-As for watering, the plant bears a relative dryness, even if it responds well to fluid intake.
-It is mainly for planting a little water intake win.
+Regarding watering, the plant tolerates relative dryness, even if it reacts well to a water supply.
+It is especially at the plantation that a water supply can be essential.

 Harvesting, stripping and drying.